 This is the second part of a two-part offering of Exploration in Design.

 This is a 4-week course that includes 2 live Zoom meetings outlined in the schedule of the section.
-In this intensive course, students should expect to spend a minimum of 4 hours per week of engaging in coursework.
-Students should plan their schedule accordingly to keep up with class.
+In this intensive course, students should expect to spend a minimum of 5 hours per week of engaging in coursework.
+Students should plan their schedules accordingly to keep up with the class.

-This course is part of RISD's Advanced Program for High School Students, a collegiate-level program for students ages 15–18 in grades 10–12.
+This course is part of RISD's Advanced Program Online, a pre-collegiate program for students ages 15–18 in grades 10–12.
 This is part 2 of 2 sessions that complete the course.

 Applies Towards the Following Certificates